minimumattic/recalbox-samba-mount/README.md

 # recalbox-samba-mount
-Recalbox samba/network share mounting script
+Recalbox samba/network share mounting script.

+Directly play ROMs via Network share.

 if you have organized ROM directory same with /recalbox/share/roms, use simplified ```custom.sh.organized``` other wise if you have unorganized ROM directory use ```custom.sh.unorganized```.